EngFlavioMartins/pyFoamPP/README.md

 # pyFoamPP

-Welcome to the `Python-Foam-Post-Processing (pyFoamPP)` repository!
-This project provides a comprehensive framework to convert and manipulate OpenFOM solutions (case files) into Python's Numpy arrays.
+Welcome to the Python-Foam-Post-Processing (pyFoamPP) repository!
+This project offers a comprehensive framework to convert and manipulate OpenFOAM solutions (case files) into Python's Numpy arrays.

 ## Table of Contents